 Associate | Established: 2006 | Associate since 2011

-The Ordre des Experts-Comptables et Comptables Agréés du Bénin (OECCA-Bénin) is the only legally recognized professional accountancy organization in Bénin with mandatory membership requirements for all Expert-Comptables (ECs), Comptables Agréés (CAs), and audit firms.
-Law No. 2004-03 provides for the two classes of members in OECCA-Bénin, ECs and CAs.
-OECCA-Bénin is actively involved in the Conseil National de la Comptabilité of the Organization for the Harmonization of Business Law in Africa and the Conseil Permanent de la Profession Comptable, the regional accounting and auditing standard-setter bodies—as it strives to strengthen and develop the accountancy profession in Benin.
+OECCA-Benin was established by Law No. 2004-03 of 2006 and it is the only legally recognized professional accountancy organization in Benin which unites Certified Accountants, Chartered Accountants, and firms.
+OECCA-Bénin is actively involved in the Conseil National de la Comptabilité of the Organization for the Harmonization of Business Law in Africa and the Conseil Permanent de la Profession Comptable—the regional accounting and auditing standard-setter bodies—as it strives to strengthen and develop the accountancy profession in Benin.

 The Statements of Membership Obligations form the basis of the IFAC Member Compliance Program.
 They serve as a framework for credible and high-quality professional accountancy organizations focused on serving the public interest by adopting, or otherwise incorporating, and supporting implementation of international standards and maintaining adequate enforcement mechanisms to ensure the professional behavior of their individual members.